bernardtse/credit-risk-classification/report.md

 * Machine Learning Model 2 (Logistic Regression - Resampled Data):
   * Balanced Accuracy Score: 0.994
-  *	Precision: Healthy Loan `0` - 1.00; High-Risk Loan `1` - 0.84
+  *	Precision: Healthy Loans `0` - 1.00; High-Risk Loans `1` - 0.84
-  *	Recall: Healthy Loan `0` - 0.99; High-Risk Loan `1` - 0.99
+  *	Recall: Healthy Loans `0` - 0.99; High-Risk Loans `1` - 0.99

 - The model performs slightly better when using the resampled data.

-- For Healthy loan `0`, though there is less training data, the precision and recall do not suffer a lot.
+- For Healthy loans `0`, though there is less training data, the precision and recall do not suffer a lot.
 This is because the amount of training data, though reduced, is still sufficient to train an accurate model.

-- For High-risk loan `1`, with more training data, we can see improvements in the prediction results.
+- For High-risk loans `1`, with more training data, we can see improvements in the prediction results.

 - Overall balanced accuracy score of the prediction is improved from 0.952 to 0.994.